Future Perfect – Tense, Examples & Exercises

 Practice exercise

-To wrap up everything we have learned, here is a practice exercise to test your understanding of the future perfect tense.
+To wrap up everything we have learnt, here is a practice exercise to test your understanding of the future perfect tense.
 Below are ten sentences using active, passive, negative, and interrogative forms of future perfect.
 Identify and understand how this tense is used in each sentence by filling in the blanks with the voice or form indicated at the end of each sentence.

 1. The house ____ by the end of next week.
 (To paint, passive)